+There are thousands of people, however, that live in the busy streets of Dublin and are in fact, criminals.
 In our opinion, Dublin is a very safe city because of just how many tourists visit here and the main touristy spots being normally very quiet.

 If we had to criticize Dublin’s tourism, we would say the drug problem in neighborhoods such as Ballymun and Ballyfermot is the main problem.